Lon-ea at SemEval-2023 Task 11: A Comparison of Activation Functions for Soft and Hard Label Prediction: Acknowledgements

 \section{Acknowledgements}

-This work is partially supported by The EPSRC Centre for Doctoral Training in Intelligent Games and Game Intelligence (IGGI).
+This work is partially supported by the UK EPSRC via the Centre for Doctoral Training in Intelligent Games and Game Intelligence (IGGI; EP/S022325/1) and the projects Sodestream (EP/S033564/1), AP4L (EP/W032473/1), REPHRAIN (EP/V011189/1) and ARCIDUCA (EP/W001632/1); as well as the Slovenian Research Agency via research core funding for the programme Knowledge Technologies (P2-0103) and the project SOVRAG (Hate speech in contemporary conceptualizations of nationalism, racism, gender and migration, J5-3102).
 We also thank Zahraa Al Sahili for providing insightful comments during the early stages of this work.